 Often, the first signs of aging involve the musculoskeletal system.
 The eyes, followed by the ears, begin to change early in mid-life.
 Most internal functions also decline with aging.
 Most bodily functions peak shortly before age 30 and then begin a gradual but continuous decline.
 However, even with this decline, most functions remain adequate because most organs start with considerably more functional capacity than the body needs (functional reserve).
 For example, if half the liver is destroyed, the remaining tissue is more than enough to maintain normal function.
 Thus, disorders, rather than normal aging, usually account for most of the loss of function in old age.

 Even though most functions remain adequate, the decline in function means that older people are less able to handle various stresses, including strenuous physical activity, extreme temperature changes in the environment, and disorders.
 This decline also means that older people are more likely to experience side effects from drugs.
+Some organs are more likely to malfunction under stress than others.
+These organs include the heart and blood vessels, the urinary organs (such as the kidneys), and the brain.

 Bones and Joints